 Am I Lending To Property Partner The Platform?

 Neither.
 You own shares of each property you invest in.
 Each property is held inside a separate SPV Company which is registered at Companies House.
-Property Partner is more of a crowdfunding website than a peer to peer lending company.
+Property Partner is more offers an equity investment rather than peer to peer investments.

 What Are the Fees?

 Share buyers pay a 2% one-off fee of funds invested into a project (new and secondary market investments).
 Share buyers also pay a 0.5% fee which goes to the HRMC for Stamp Duty.
 There are no fees for selling shares.

 Property Partner charges 10.5%+VAT (total of 12.6%) of gross rent for management and rent collection.
 Other fees are added to the property acquisition including mortgage origination fees.

 Is There A Secondary Market?